hlandgarten/hlandgarten.github.io/index.md

 ---
-layout: default
+layout: home
+author_profile: true
-title: Home
+title: "Welcome"
 ---

-# Welcome

-This is the personal website of Harris Landgarten.
-Here you'll find my background, innovations, and ideas about AI and market forecasting.
+This is the future home of Harris Landgarten’s work in AI, Market Theory, and Innovation.

-Check out the [Blog](/blog/) or [About](/about/).